UoMResearchIT/matlab-novice/_episodes/06-func.md

 ```
 function patient_analysis(patient_number)
     % PATIENT_ANALYSIS   Computes mean, max and min of a patient and compares to global statistics.
+    %    Takes the patient number as an input, and prints the relevant information to console.
+    %    Sample usage:
+    %       patient_analysis(5)

     % Load patient data
     patient_data = readmatrix('data/inflammation-01.csv');